AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 ---
-title: "Workflow use-case: Control group"
+title: Building a control group
-description: "Workflow use-case: Control group"
+description: This use case shows how to build a control group.
 page-status-flag: never-activated
 uuid: 396a3de1-6ffa-4385-ac9f-15fdeae5a366
 contentOwner: sauviat